 Some of the crews had never actually fired a live Hellfire before, with their training in that respect restricted to simulators.
-The training turned out to be effective, though the simulators were not entirely accurate.
-Some of the crews were startled and frightened -- in combat the two are about the same thing -- by the fact that the Hellfire had a two-second launch delay after pulling the trigger, and also generated a fair flash on launch.
+The training turned out to be effective, though the simulators were not perfectly accurate.
+Some of the crews were startled and frightened -- in combat, the two are about the same thing -- by the fact that the Hellfire had a two-second launch delay after pulling the trigger, and also generated a fair flash on launch.
 Simulators were modified after the war to provide more realistic behavior.

 * 277 Apaches served in DESERT STORM.
 They destroyed about 500 Iraqi tanks, along with large numbers of other ground vehicles, artillery pieces, and nonflying aircraft.
 The campaign put an end to most of the doubts about the Apache.